waweiwoowu/hanabi-iamjeff/2-player/Chop_Move_Guide.md

 - If the teammate has two cards to be saved, the player is allowed to misplay their *Chop* card as a *Bomb Chop Move* to signal a *Double Chop Move* on their teammate.

 ### [Misplay Chop Move](https://hanabi.github.io/docs/extras/chop-moves/#the-misplay-chop-move)
-- If the teammate has three or more cards to be saved, the player is allowed to give a *Play Clue* on an unplayable card which causes a bomb.
+- If the teammate has three or more cards to be saved, the player is allowed to give a direct *Play Clue* on an unplayable card which causes a bomb.
 In this situation, it signals a *Misplay Chop Move* to the right of the clued cards.

 ### [Sacrifice Discard Chop Move](Score_Hunting_Guide.md#sacrifice-discard-chop-move)
 - If the player is locked and their teammate has a critical card on their *Finesse Chop*, they are allowed to discard a clued card to signal a *Sacrifice Discard Chop Move* on their teammate.